Hexworks/hexworks-site/_zircon_docs/2018-07-18-a-zircon-crash-course.md

   abstracted away from the actual underlying system (like Swing or LibGDX).
 - [TypingSupport] adds `putCharacter` and `putTile` to the mix and acts as if you were typing on the screen (from left to right, and then top to bottom).
-- [UIEventSource] emits all the inputs which were received from the underlying GUI framework as Zircon [Input] events.
+- [UIEventSource] emits all the inputs which were received from the underlying GUI framework as Zircon input events.
   This means that you don't have to know how input handling works in Swing or LibGDX, Zircon takes care of this for you.
 - [ViewContainer] adds support for [View]s.